Visit the birthplace of haiku and try your hand at pottery

 If you're a bookworm, take a trip to the Saka no Ue no Kumo Museum, designed by the architect Tadao Ando.
 The museum is a treasure trove of artifacts inspired by the Ryotoro Shiba novel "Clouds above the Hill."

 Sitting on a hill above the city is Matsuyama Castle .
 One of Japan's few original castles, it's home to an abundance of unique cultural experiences such as the opportunity to play taiko drums and wear the armor of a samurai.
 The castle offers sweeping panoramas of the city and is particularly beautiful in cherry blossom season.

 Another quintessential Japanese experience is to bathe in Dogo Onsen —a hot spring bath with a 3,000-year history that has hosted royalty and inspired Miyazaki's Spirited Away.

 Dogo area is a wonderful place to stroll around.
 The nearby Dogo park houses the Yuzuki castle ruins and the area also showcases Japanese art in various outdoor locations.

-If you want to enjoy sweeping panoramas of the city and the nearby Seto Inland sea, head to Takashimaya department store, which has a ferris wheel on top.
+If you want to enjoy sweeping panoramas of the city and the nearby Seto Inland Sea, head to the Takashimaya department store, which has a ferris wheel on top.
 From there you can see amazing views from Matsuyama Central Park, home to Matsuyama's second castle.

-There are eight of the 88 Temples of the Shikoku pilgrimage in Matsuyama, one of which is the curious Ishite-ji.
+There are eight temples of The Shikoku Henro, or 88 Temple Pilgrimage in Matsuyama, one of which is the curious Ishiteji Temple.
 A highlight here is its mysterious statue-lined tunnel complex that leads to a second inner temple.
 If you are lucky, you might even see a pilgrim in their traditional costume paying their respects to Kobo Dashi (774-835), the founder of Shingon Buddhism in Japan.